 Will I lose my licence?

-With the exception of 1st offences between 0.05 and 0.079, all drink driving offences carry with them a compulsory period of licence disqualification.
+With the exception of first offences between 0.05 and 0.079, all drink driving offences carry with them a compulsory period of licence disqualification.
 This means that you will lose your licence for at least the minimum period specified by the legislation.
 However, the courts also have the power to grant an even longer licence disqualification.
 In making submissions to the court about penalty you will need to provide evidence of your reliance on your licence and how this effects you and your family, and any other factors to show why the minimum disqualification period should not be extended.

 How much will it cost?

-*These amounts are as at 31 January 2023.
+*These amounts are as at 1 July 2024.